taborda-cws-prototype/docker/README.md

 ## Configuration

 The CWS Parent Portal application requires configuration of the env.js file prior to deployment.
-Edit the ui/env.js file and replace the baseurl variable with the location where the UI code, running in a browser, can contact the CWS Parent Portal API.
+Edit the [ui/env.js](https://github.com/taborda-cws-prototype/docker/tree/master/ui) file and replace the `window.__env.baseurl` variable with [cws-parent-portal-api](https://github.com/taborda-cws-prototype/cws-parent-portal-api) url.

 Additionally, the UI, API and Postgres containers take standard Docker configuration options for volumes, ports and environment variables.
 Each container describes specific configuration options and the default configuration provides